TZstatsADS/Spr2017-Proj1-bz2290/README.md

 #Where You can find my work#
 Data used in this ananlysis can be found in the "data" folder.

-My blog,"BZ2290_Project1_ADS.Rmd" as well as the Html output will be found in the "Doc" folder along with some supporting scripts.
+My notebook,"BZ2290_Project1_ADS.nb.html",Html output,"BZ2290_Project1_ADS.html" as well as my rmd file,"BZ2290_Project1_ADS.Rmd" will be found in the "Doc" folder along with some supporting scripts.

 Function definitions,"Functions.R", can be found in the "lib" folder.